intermine/im-docs/docs/intermine/upgrade.md

 ### Update config

-1. Remove `<property name="source.location" location="../bio/sources/"/>` from your project XML file
+1. Remove `<property name="source.location" location="../bio/sources/"/>` from your project XML file.
 2. Set `GRADLE_OPTS` instead of `ANT_OPTS`
    * Use the same parameters.
    * Append `-Dorg.gradle.daemon=false` to prevent daemons from being used.
-3. Update project XML for some sources
+3. Update project XML for some sources:
    * `SO` source's location has been updated to be:

      `<property name="src.data.file" location="so.obo"/>`